- Foreword: Target Platforms

 Where the "vanilla" JS does not work with with a given third-party environment we are happy to help users integrate it, but we require active cooperation from such environments' users in order to do so.
 Such cooperation invariably requires back-and-forth interaction with the developers as the quirks of any given environment are discovered and accommodated.

 By and large, we leave the development of environment-specific builds, e.g. npm, to those who have an active interest and need for them.
-We offer a community-maintained npm build but cannot guaranty that it works with every combination of tools from that ecosystem.
+We offer a community-maintained npm build but cannot guarantee that it works with every combination of tools from that ecosystem.
 We also provide separate builds of the core JS files intended to be compatible with certain tools commonly seen in node.js-based build environments, e.g. "bundlers."
 See the API index for details.

 Quickstart: the Canonical Builds

-At its simplest, do the following from the top of a checked-out copy of the sqlite3 source tree:
+At its simplest, do the following from the top of a checked-out source tree:

 $ ./configure --enable-all